-Ice-breaking sessions are a fun, friendly, and fantastic team-building activity.
-What’s great is you can reap all the benefits of icebreakers in a virtual environment too.
+Ice-breaking sessions, often termed as ‘watercooler conversations’ in a physical workspace, are a fun, friendly, and fantastic team-building activity.
+They typically serve as lighthearted and amusing conversation starters to engage members in socializing and engagement, fostering a sense of camaraderie and unity.
+What’s great is that you can reap all the benefits of these icebreakers in a virtual environment too, creating ‘virtual watercooler’ moments.

 Social Problems of Hybrid & Remote Work